Warsaw Investor Care logo

 Żoliborz is a strong fit if:

-• you want an established premium residential district with structural supply protection against price erosion
+• you want an established, supply-constrained residential district with a structural floor under pricing

 • your target tenant is a family, long-term expat professional or established senior corporate resident